jasontduncan/penny-for-your-thoughts/README.md

 # Penny For Your Thoughts Micro-blog

 This is a micro-blogging app that stores author's micro-blogs, or 'thoughts', on the blockchain.
 The content is, therefore, resistant to tampering and censorship.
+### IMPORTANT!
+This repo is for demonstration purposes only.
+It is not intended for use in a production environment!!!

 ## Usage